-Interesting thing you should know is that the name 7 comes from the seven ingredients of which it is exclusively composed.
-This fashionable fragrance is marked by major notes of pepper, incense, flowery notes and vetiver, forming a modern, sophisticated and divine scent.
-It is a truly masculine scent and the 7 man is as complex as his scent, traditional, yet rebellious and brave.
-Each specially selected ingredient represents the seven values that the 7 man should have: passion, pride, bravery and force, solitude and spirituality, art and tradition, life and death, human and divine.
+An interesting thing you should know is that the name 7 comes from the seven ingredients of which it is exclusively composed.
+This fashionable fragrance is marked by higher notes of pepper, incense, flowery notes, and vetiver, forming a modern, sophisticated, and divine scent.
+It is a truly masculine scent, and the 7 man is as complex as his scent, traditional, yet rebellious and brave.
+Each specially selected ingredient represents the seven values that the 7 men should have: passion, pride, bravery and force, solitude and spirituality, art and tradition, life and death, human and divine.

-L7 is supposed to be aromatic, woody and floral, and it opens the same as a clove and pepper bomb, but nothing to do with Marc Jacobs Bang or Viktor & Rolf Spicebomb...
-On the mouillette (paper strips) it smells like an ever-new packet of cigars, with that distinctive smell of raisin.
-Don’t get me wrong, I am referring to fresh tobacco aroma and not the irritating hash.
-Yeah, I am a non smoker man, but definitely I smell raisin when I sniff a packet of cigarettes and I like the way fresh cigs smell... to me it’s really quite a beautiful smell.
-I didn’t get too much apple note, perhaps the spicy notes are too strong for my nostril and just cover it.
-Even though the clove buds are not mentioned, I surmise that aroma comes from the pepper leaves.
-Pay attention that the excessive clove note you get is really intense in the first couple of hours.
+L7 is supposed to be aromatic, woody, and floral, and it opens the same as a clove and pepper bomb, but nothing to do with Marc Jacobs Bang or Viktor & Rolf Spicebomb...
+On the mouillette (paper strips), it smells like an ever-new packet of cigars, with that distinctive smell of raisin.
+Don’t get me wrong.
+I am referring to the fresh tobacco aroma and not the irritating hash.
+Yeah, I am a non-smoker man, but definitely, I smell raisin when I sniff a packet of cigarettes, and I like the way fresh cigs smell.
+To me, it’s quite a beautiful smell.
+I didn’t get too much apple note, perhaps the spicy notes are too strong for my nostril and cover it.
+Even though there is no mention of the clove buds, I surmise that aroma comes from the pepper leaves.
+Pay attention that the excessive clove note you get is intense in the first couple of hours.

 Oh man, it is so powerfully spicy, though not too harsh, far away from the oriental and bittersweet fragrances I am used to, yet so damn gorgeous.
-L7 is definitely lovely and fine to wear, just right for cooler and colder seasons.
+L7 is lovely and beautiful to wear, just right for cooler and colder seasons.
 Since I bought it last fall, I have no clue about how it might work during warmer seasons.
-Well, I would recommend it for spring, fall, and winter time, but I would refrain from wearing during summertime due to the excessive clove note.
+Well, I would recommend it for spring, fall, and wintertime.
+Still, I would refrain from wearing during summertime due to the excessive clove note.

 It’s suitable for leisure time, maybe day and evening are the right times to wear it.
-It’s a modern and stylish scent, not overpowering, so you can go safe with it.
-What I like most is its unpopularity in Italy, meaning that when I wear it I smell good, distinctive, and not similar to anyone else around me.
-I really hate smelling like ‘most men’ when I wear one scent.
-Of course, there’s no reason why you can’t wear this fragrance for work since it smells clean, crisp and fresh and stay close to you.
+It’s a modern and stylish scent, not overpowering, so that you can go safe with it.
+What I like most is its unpopularity in Italy, meaning that when I wear it, I smell good, distinctive, and not similar to anyone else around me.
+I hate feeling like ‘most men’ when I wear one scent.
+Of course, there’s no reason why you can’t wear this fragrance for work since it smells clean, crisp, and fresh and stay close to you.

 My two cents: L7 is an extraordinary fragrance.
-Initially you will detect an overdose of cloves.
-But after a while it reveals a strong and lovely incense, which combines perfectly with the cedar wood and vetiver to create a beautiful, exquisite and very masculine cologne.
-Despite you will get the spicy feel throughout the life of the fragrance from intense to moderate, L7 is a strong melange and very rich on flavors, perhaps almost too strong for the common nose to appreciate.
-But if you want aromatic herbs and spices look no further since no one is better than this jewel.
+Initially, you will detect an overdose of cloves.
+But after a while, it reveals a lovely and robust incense, which combines perfectly with the cedarwood and vetiver to create a beautiful, exquisite, and very masculine cologne.
+Although you will get the fresh feel throughout the life of the fragrance from intense to moderate, L7 is an energetic melange and very rich on flavors, perhaps almost too influential for the typical nose to appreciate.
+But if you want aromatic herbs and spices, look no further since no one is better than this jewel.